Understanding the Difference Between Aluminum and Aluminium

 Regional Differences in Usage

-- Aluminum: Predominantly used in the United States and Canada.
+- Aluminum: predominantly used in the United States and Canada.

-- Aluminium: Preferred in the United Kingdom, Australia, and other countries.
+- Aluminium: preferred in the United Kingdom, Australia, and other countries.
 It’s also the standard in scientific writing globally.

 Why the Difference Matters?